 Lee Health COVID-19 Vaccine Updates

 Lee Health contact centers are experiencing an influx of calls about the COVID-19 vaccine.
 This has led to prolonged hold times and busy signals.
 Please do not call to book a vaccination appointment at this time as we are currently short of supply.
 If you are calling for another reason and cannot reach us by phone, try using the MyChart app.
 Thank you for your patience and understanding!

 Collaboration in Vaccinating Our Community

 Lee Health is committed to getting our community vaccinated against the virus that causes COVID-19.
-We are working with the Department of Health Lee County and Lee County government to get our community vaccinated as quickly as our vaccine supply allows.
+We are working with the State of Florida, the Department of Health Lee County and Lee County government to get our community vaccinated as quickly as our vaccine supply allows.